yifan-hou/hardware_interfaces/README.md

 # hardware_interface

+**Note: Release versions**
+The previous release is in branch v1.0.
+If you come here from [Adaptive Compliance Policy](https://github.com/yifan-hou/adaptive_compliance_policy), please use branch v1.0 instead of main.

 The purpose of this package is to provide standard interface for robot hardwares.
 Controllers using those standard interfaces do not need to assume any particular robot hardware.
 For example, our [force_control](https://github.com/yifan-hou/force_control) package can be used with either an ABB robot or a UR robot.
 Currently supporting the following interfaces:
 * Position-controlled robot arm